-Leadership Behaviors are the way that you act or conduct yourself as small business owner.
-Effective leadership behaviors are the actions you take to develop, motivate, empower and assign meaningful work to your employees that causes them to work willingly towards achieving your business’ goals.
+Leadership Behaviors are the way that you act or conduct yourself as a small business owner.
+Effective leadership behaviors are the actions you take to develop, motivate, empower, and assign meaningful work to your employees that causes them to work willingly towards achieving your business’ goals.

 Trust is Foundation of Effective Leadership

 Trust is the basis around which all human relationships revolve.
 It is the foundation that every small business leader must establish with employees.
 To earn the trust and respect of employees, you must show trust and respect to them.
 Trust leads to loyalty, and loyalty leads to your employees delivering results for you and the business.
 Without trust there cannot be leadership.